Canada's Arctic Partners

 - Transport Canada

-Foreign Affairs and International Trade Canada also works with Canada’s three Territorial Governments on circumpolar issues.
+Global Affairs Canada also works with Canada’s three Territorial Governments on circumpolar issues.
 Collaboration with the Territories is crucial to the development and implementation of Canada’s Arctic foreign policy, and Canada’s work at the Arctic Council.

 For information on Canada’s Territorial Governments or to contact them directly, please consult their Web sites: